 - K-12 Teacher Academy Pathway: This Pathway prepares students for careers in elementary and secondary education.
 Observation opportunities in a variety of age and discipline settings, as well as special needs and non-classroom settings, provide practical experiences while enriching the learning.
 Students participate in a long-term placement during their senior year which allows for in-depth experiences in a classroom setting.
 This pathway prepares students for a career as a teacher, classroom assistant, and/or paraprofessional.
-Advanced degrees allow for a career as a Principal, Curriculum Director, Speech Therapist, and Superintendent. - Advanced Academic Program: The Honors/ Dual Enrollment Academy at Christiana High School provides a framework for students to pursue advanced course offerings while also providing each individual with a comprehensive transcript when applying for competitive college admissions and scholarships.
-Students have the opportunity to earn up to 24 college credits during their high school years creating a seamless transition from high school to college and potentially saving up to one year of college tuition costs - Criminal Justice Pathway This pathway is for those students interested in a career as a lawyer, public safety and law enforcement agent/ detective, forensic accountant and forensic psychologist. - Dual Enrollment Opportunities have been created for most Career Pathways.
-These dual enrollment opportunities allow students to earn college credits in their Career Pathway to further their knowledge and understanding of the concepts. - Work-Based Learning opportunities have been added for all Career and Technical Education Pathways.
-Work-Based Learning allows students who have completed a Career Pathway the opportunity to practice and enhance their skills with an industry partner.
+Advanced degrees allow for a career as a Principal, Curriculum Director, Speech Therapist, and Superintendent. - Advanced Academic Program: The Honors/ Dual Enrollment Academy at Christiana High School provides a framework for students to pursue advanced course offerings while also providing each individual with a comprehensive university transcript when applying for competitive college admissions and scholarships.
+Students have the opportunity to earn university credits\ during high school, creating a seamless transition from high school to college, potentially saving up to one year of college tuition costs. (\Dual Enrollment opportunities have been created for most Career Pathways.
+These dual enrollment opportunities allow students to earn university credits in their Career Pathway to further their knowledge and understanding of the concepts.) - Work-Based Learning opportunities have been added for all Career and Technical Education Pathways.
+Work-Based Learning allows students who have completed a Career Pathway the opportunity to practice andenhance their skills through an internship with an industry partner.